Where the Hell is Matt?: Background

 The video, with more than 18 million views, shows Harding dancing for 3 to 7 seconds apiece in 36 locations mostly in front of distinct landmarks.
 The evident advertising only comes with two Stride logo watermarked scenes halfway into the video and a final credit.
 In August 2008, Harding gave a talk at the Ignite conference in Seattle where he described how dancing by himself had become "boring" whereas dancing with others was far more interesting.
 For his newest video Harding had developed a listserv for every country from which he received an email, created a digital sign-up sheet for visit requests, and notified people when he would come to their country.
 Released on June 20, 2008, the third video is the product of 14 months of traveling in 42 countries.
 The background music/song of this video is known as "Praan" composed by Garry Schyman and sung by Palbasha Siddique, with lyrics adapted from the poem "Stream of Life", a part of the Gitanjali by Rabindranath Tagore.
 As well as the Youtube videos, a wide Visa advertising campaign appeared across 8 countries including in cinema advertising in 2008.

 As of August 2008, Harding is represented by Creative Artists Agency.
-His videos are viewable on YouTube, Google Video, Vimeo and his own site wherethehellismatt.com.
+His videos are viewable on YouTube, Google Video, Vimeo and his own site.
 His "Where the Hell is Matt?
 (2008)" video has been watched over 43,700,000 times on YouTube since 2011 and Harding's YouTube channel is ranked "#83 - Most Subscribed (All Time) - Directors" as of December 22, 2010.

-On June 20, 2012, 4 years after his third video, Harding released "Where the Hell is Matt?
-2012".
-The video features Matt and many others dancing in 71 locations, comprising 55 countries and 11 US states.
-The video uses the song "Trip the Light", composed by Garry Schyman and sung by Alicia Lemke.
-The song was made available on iTunes, along with "Praan" and the song titled "Dance Outtakes Song" used in a video released on July 11, 2012, that features outtakes as well as locations which did not make the final video.

 Drawing on the practice of Culture Jams, the Situationist International movement and the practices of incorporation and excorporation, Milstein and Pulos conclude that "while some of Harding's videos are tied to corporate sponsorship, the arc of his projects also argues for the possibility of reorienting oneself with others to keep one step ahead of incorporation – even, ironically, while actively sponsored.
 This sense of possibility is essential in contemporary society as even not-for-profit public institutions – including universities and philanthropic organizations – seek out sponsorship from multinational corporations."